Shubodh/shubodh.github.io/index.md

 ### Graduate Teaching Associate, Mobile Robotics
 *[July 2020 - Dec 2020]*
 Teaching Associate (Head Teaching Assistant) for the course "Mobile Robotics", under Prof Madhava Krishna.
 I have designed the assignments and have taught most of Computer Vision and GraphSLAM parts of the course as the Teaching Associate.
-Ever heard of students falling in love with a TA?
-Yup, that's me :).
+My students gave me "Best TA of the galaxy" award, unofficially though :).

 ### Co-founder and SLAM Lead, Sally Robotics
 *[June 2018 - May 2019]*